 Some of the most common scams linked to the FAFSA include phishing emails that are disguised as official communications from the U.S. Department of Education.
 These emails might ask you to pay a fee to submit your FAFSA.
 But remember, the first “F” in FAFSA stands for “free.”
 The fake emails may also promise exclusive scholarships or invite you to financial aid seminars.
 Another piece of advice, never share your FAFSA ID with anyone.
 It serves as your electronic signature and should be kept private.
 Bottom line, experts say if you’re being asked to send any personal financial information through email, it’s an immediate red flag.

 Beyond the big federal financial aid programs, there are countless private scholarships and loan programs out there.
 But researchers say these offerings can be even more vulnerable to phishing scams due to the lack of legal protections in place.

 Going to college is expensive.
 But taking the time to educate yourself before filling out all of those forms could protect you from scams and ensure that you’re not forking out more money than you already are.

-Try Malwarebytes Premium free for 30 days as you’re filling out college forms and applications, and then it’s just $4.99 a month.
+Try Malwarebytes Premium for a free 30-day trial as you’re filling out college forms and applications, and then it’s just $4.99 a month.